Robb Holland

-Robb Holland (born November 18, 1967 in Denver, Colorado) is an American racecar driver who has competed in several international racing series.
+Robb Holland (born November 18, 1967, in Denver, Colorado) is an American racing driver who has competed in several international racing series.
 Most notably the British Touring Car Championship where in 2014, Holland became the first American driver in history to compete full-time in the series driving Rotek Racing's Audi S3.
 Holland is also the first American ever to compete in the World Touring Car Championship when he drove for Bamboo Engineering in the 2012 FIA WTCC Race of the United States at Sonoma Raceway, California.

 Holland got his professional start in the Pirelli World Challenge series driving a Dodge SRT4 Touring Car for the factory supported 3R Racing team.
 Holland was to get Dodge's first podium finish at Road America and finish runner up in the Rookie of the Year Competition.
 He was to finish 3rd overall in the championships in 2011, driving for the factory Volvo team run by K-PAX Racing.

 In 2016, Holland competing in his first Pikes Peak Hillclimb, smashed the existing Front Wheel Drive record by nearly a minute.